(The DRACO-2 is not commercially available and is a technology demonstrator aircraft only.)

 The DRACO-2 is a 65% scale model of our full-size Wyvern and is specifically built for the Pacific Drone Challenge project.
 It is VTOL, so it can takeoff and land almost anywhere and is designed to fly non-stop and un-refueled for 4500 nautical miles (8800 kilometers).

-For added safety, the DRACO-2 has a unique, proprietary sense-and-avoid sensor suite that detects objects that may conflict with the air vehicle’s flight path – and can instantly turn right or left, climb or descend – to autonomously avoid anything in its way…even as small as a bird.
+The DRACO-2 is semi-autonomous and has a unique, proprietary sense-and-avoid sensor suite that detects objects that may conflict with the aircraft’s flight path – and can instantly turn right or left, climb or descend – to autonomously avoid anything in its way – even as small as a bird.
 The DRACO-2 can even fly safely on two rotors – and every essential system on board is redundant to assure mission completion.

-The DRACO-2 is controlled via satellite, and is in constant communication with both the Launch and Recover Element (“LRE” – located at the launch point in Japan) and Mission Control Element (“MCE” – located at the destination landing point of Moffett Field, Mountain View, California, USA).
-The air vehicle is monitored by two pilots on the ground, in constant contact with Air Traffic Control.
-The trip is expected to last about 45 hours – and provide spectacular views of the air vehicle and its flight path – both day and night – while in flight.
+The aircraft is controlled by via satellite and monitored by two pilots on the ground who are in constant contact with Air Traffic Control.
+The aircraft is in constant communication with both the Launch and Recover Element (“LRE” – located at the launch point in Japan) and Mission Control Element (“MCE” – located at the destination landing point of Moffett Field, Mountain View, California, USA).

 The DRACO-2 will provide near-real-time video of the first 150 miles of the Pacific Drone Challenge flight.
 At cruise altitude, it will then switch to high-resolution, low-light, on-board cameras that are updated every 5 seconds and provide a view of the aircraft path and it’s location over land or water.